mwsmws22/serializd_to_trakt/README.md

   This typically due to the formatting of the show name in the API endpoint (refered to as the 'slug').
 Requires substituting certain special characters like `space` with `-` dash (e.g., `Breaking-Bad`).
 In the example above, the issue with the `/` which needs to be replaced with `%2F`.
+- Unfortunately, Serializd only associates a show with your account if 1) you've marked at least one season as watched or 2) you've marked the show as dropped or paused.
+Albeit an outlier case, but if you mark only one or two episode as watched, but do not mark the show as dropped or paused, then that show will not appear in your Serializd account data, and so this script will not be able to capture those episodes.
+- This script does not support ratings.
+I don't rate my shows, so this feature wasn't applicable to me.
+If anyone wants to add it, you're more than welcome to submit a PR.

 ## Contributing